JayramNanoskar/SpringBootMicroservicesCommunicationAndServiceDiscoveryBasic/README.md

 # SpringBootMicroservicesBasic
-This applications shows usage of Spring Boot Microservices
+This applications shows usage of Spring Boot Microservices in Communication and Service Discovery